jgoco/COVID-Booking/README.md

 ### What type of data will it store?
-The COVID-Booking application will store information about the patrons (e.g. name, birthday, email, COVID-vaccination status, etc.), the recreation centres (e.g. name, location, ultilities, etc.), and data about classes offered (e.g. times, types, occupancy, etc.).
+The COVID-Booking application will store information about the patrons (e.g. name, birthday, email, COVID-vaccination status, etc.), the recreation centres (e.g. name, location, utilities, etc.), and data about classes offered (e.g. times, types, occupancy, etc.).
 If time permits, it may also store correspondence between the recreation centre and patrons.

 ### What will users be able to do with this data?
 Recreation centres will be able to use this data to see if their patrons meet any prerequisites (i.e. COVID-vaccinated) for booking.
-Recreation centres will also be able to use this information to contact thier patrons.
-Patrongs will be able to view classes that recreation centres are offering and will be able to view the type (description) and time of their bookings.
+Recreation centres will also be able to use this information to contact their patrons.
+Patrons will be able to view classes that recreation centres are offering and will be able to view the type (description) and time of their bookings.